jsdelivr/globalping/README.md

 #### Custom limits

-Contact us to discuss about getting a custom limit for your API key.
+Feel free to reach out if you need a custom limit for your API key.
 We're more than happy to provide higher limits to researchers, non-profits and other open source projects.